Fonta1n3/FullyNoded/Docs/JoinMarket.md

 join from, you may also specify a mix depth to join from manually.
 Once you have chosen the mix depth to join from you will be presented with the transaction creator as normal, just add an address and amount, for best privacy sweep the entire amount to avoid change.

-In order to be a successful maker you need to create a (Fidelity Bond)[], just tap the bitcoin button in the top bar to create one, you will need to select a date of expiry.
-This utxo will not be able to be spent until the first if that month at midnight. **Only Join Market can spend this utxo!
+In order to be a successful maker you need to create a Fidelity Bond, just tap the bitcoin button in the top bar to create one, you will need to select a date of expiry.
+This utxo will not be able to be spent until the first of that month at midnight. **Only Join Market can spend this utxo!
 Ensure you have the JM wallet backed up incase something goes wrong.**

 Useful resources:
 - [Joinmarket API](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/JSON-RPC-API-using-jmwalletd.md)